blacklightpy/vaultofknowledge/Untitled 1.md

 The spectacles here can mean anything - god, heaven, peace, goodness.
 We say that god is goodness, he is peace, he is the creator of heavens.

 This happened to me the other day when I was looking for my shorts.
-I couldn't find it
+I couldn't find it anywhere outside my room, so I started asked my parents, "where the hell did you place my shorts?".
+I always take care to take my clothes and fold it neatly, and the only time I have to put it in the washing machine, you guys misplace it?
+Actually, I had taken the shorts myself and placed it on